dagraham/etm-tk/etmTk/help/PREFERENCES.md

     ~/.etm/data/monthly/2012/10.txt

 The directories `monthly` and `2012` and the file `10.txt` would, if necessary, be created.
 The user could either accept this default or choose a different file.

+### outline_depth

+    outline_depth: 2

+The default outline depth to use when opening keyword, note or path view.
+Once a view is opened, use Ctrl-O to change the depth for that view.

 ### report